Wedding Venue Operator Richard Reynolds Arrested, Sued After Allegedly Defrauding 40 Couples

 Then COVID-19 hit.

-She delayed the event, all the while making payments to Reynolds and absorbing minor purchases – like a disco ball- that were promised to be used in her wedding but to kept by Reynolds’s venue, the Black Forest Retreat.
+She delayed the event, all the while making payments to Reynolds and absorbing minor purchases — like a disco ball — that were promised to be used in her wedding but kept by Reynolds’ venue, the Black Forest Retreat.

 In fact, Hickenbottom said she learned she had made her final payment to Reynolds days after he had been sent a cease-and-desist order.